WeltonAM/React-Project-5/README.md

 Update the soft informations at .env file example

-After enter in the Frontend directory and execute:
+After enter in the project directory and execute:
 ```
 npm i
 ```